 With over 2000 asbestos-related deaths a year in the UK, the health risks associated with asbestos are incredibly serious.
-Asbestos exposure can lead to a variety diseases, the symptoms of which may not develop for up to around 50 years after exposure.
-Here is a list of the 3 most common diseases caused by exposure to asbestos:
+Asbestos exposure can lead to a variety of diseases, the symptoms of which may not develop for up to around 50 years after exposure.
+Exposure to asbestos can give you these diseases:

 - Mesothelioma is a cancer of the lung tissue, and almost always proves fatal.